-A 150 metre by 150 metre MMI soil survey was completed over the suspected "Gibraltar-like" northwest-southeast trend on the Fredy Creek property by the vendor in 2007.
+A 2.5 kilometre by 2.5 kilometre MMI soil survey, with a sample density of 150 metre by 150 metre, was completed over the suspected "Gibraltar-like" northwest-southeast trend on the Fredy Creek property by the vendor in 2007.
 Two northwest-southeast copper anomaly trends were identified.
 These anomalies appear to exhibit a reticulate pattern with possible trends in an east-west and north-south direction as well as northwest-southeast direction.
 Molybdenum anomalies have a fairly well defined east-west and north-south reticulate pattern.